 12. “Fake Friends” by Martinez Twins

-A diss-track steeped in drama!
+This is a diss-track steeped in drama!
 For those who don’t know, the Martinez Twins originally shot to fame through platforms like Instagram and Vine.
 The twins were also a well-known part of Jake Paul’s notorious “Team 10”.

 13. “Cry Me A River” by Ella Fitzgerald

-Another beautiful song depicting heartbreak, Ella Fitzgerald leaves us to feel the pain of a woman who “cried a river”, over a lost love.
+Another beautiful song depicting heartbreak, Ella Fitzgerald leaves us to feel the pain of a woman who “cried a river” over a lost love.
 This song tells the story of one person who’s fallen out of love with the other, leaving the dumped person to cry a river of tears.

 14. “Super Rich Kids” by Frank Ocean featuring Earl Sweatshirt